 You, a woman, raising daughters to hate, to believe that men are superior so long as they are white men, you a woman refusing to stand up for yourself when millions of women have been doing the work for you, I am ashamed to be categorized the same as you.

-Black women and men have had to fight this battle for nearly sixty years, their time has come and is now over.
+Black women and men have had to fight this battle for nearly a hundred and sixty years, their time has come and is now over.
 Women who are not of color, women with white skin; it is time for you to put your money where your mouth is.
 For you to stand up and denounce this white power bullshit.